 When I first launched my website, I hand-wrote every line of HTML.
 HTML is ugly and verbose, but there weren't any other options, or so I thought.

 I don't know how long after that it was that I first found out about markdown.
 I'd seen the .md files in some places but didn't understand why they had that extension and I had no clue they were for processing into HTML.
 I first sought out a Python markdown processor when I implemented my comment feature.
 I found python-markdown2 and ran with it.
 It was great.

 It wasn't long after that that I decided I wanted to use it for my articles too, so I instituted a new template directive for my source files to request markdown processing.
 This way the old HTML articles could stay while I wrote new articles in markdown and converted the old gradually or not at all.

 So markdown's generally made me much happier and more efficient... or so I thought.
 After running into more and more issues with python-markdown2, I eventually started searching for a replacement.
-The search consumed so much time and was so frustrating that I managed to make a 5-part dev.to series about it before I resigned to lowering my criteria for success and switching to mistune, despite all of its own issues.
+The search consumed so much time and was so frustrating that I managed to make a 5-part dev.to series about it (not online anymore) before I resigned to lowering my criteria for success and switching to mistune, despite all of its own issues.